HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DataSourceTracing.md

 ## Introduction

-This article describe detailed steps that help to troubleshoot / debug problems with JDBC datasources in HCL Digital Experience.
+TThis article describes how to troubleshoot/debug problems with JDBC datasources in HCL Digital Experience.
 ## Instructions

-Troubleshooting JDBC database related problems might be complicated and can lead to perforance problems, when trying to enable detailed jdbc-driver traces.
-It is suggested to start the analysis with the troubleshooting of sql-queries.
+Troubleshooting `JDBC` database-related problems can be complicated and might lead to performance issues when enabling detailed `JDBC` driver traces.
+It is suggested to start the analysis by troubleshooting `SQL` queries.

 ### Troubleshooting SQL Queries

-1. Start to enable trace-string `com.ibm.wps.datastore.impl.*=all` first by following the instructions of [Trace logging](https://help.hcl-software.com/digital-experience/9.5/latest/deployment/manage/troubleshooting/logging_and_tracing/adsyslog/#tra_log).
+1. Enable the trace string `com.ibm.wps.datastore.impl.*=all` by following the instructions in [`Trace logging`](https://help.hcl-software.com/digital-experience/9.5/latest/deployment/manage/troubleshooting/logging_and_tracing/adsyslog/#tra_log).

-2. Review the traces and check for query execution times by looking for timestamps in the logs on the same thread ID.
+2. Review the traces and check for query execution times by examining timestamps in the logs, correlating by `thread ID`.

-    Check for trace-entries that contain: `executeQuery Submitting` and `Call stmt.executeQuery() finished`.
+    Check for `trace-entries` that contain: `executeQuery Submitting` and `Call stmt.executeQuery() finished`.

     If you will not find any of such trace-entries try to increase the trace-string to: